Giant Cell Tumor

 Pain at the nearest joint

-The symptoms of a giant cell tumor may look like other health problems.
+Some of these symptoms may be caused by other health problems.
 Always talk with your healthcare provider for a diagnosis.

 How is a giant cell tumor diagnosed?